 In 1954, the Lord sent a great spiritual awakening in Memorial Church.
 It was then that Dr. Ozro Thurston Jones, Jr. of Philadelphia, PA (former Jurisdictional Prelate of the Commonwealth of Pennsylvania Church of God in Christ, and Second Assistant Presiding Bishop of the Church of God in Christ Inc.), was appointed Pastor.
 This marked the beginning of a great expansion project.
 Here was an opportunity to herald the Gospel, and a challenge to bring peace to men, women, boys and girls who had possibly lost hope in life.
 Here was an opportunity to enhance worship in an attractively renovated place of worship.
 Dr. Jones led the church until 1964, when he was called to serve at the Holy Temple Church of God in Christ in Philadelphia, to continue the work founded by his father, Senior Bishop Ozro Thurston Jones, Sr.

 In 1964, Elder Leonard Lovett of Pompano Beach, FL, a young man with a vision, was appointed Pastor.
 It was through his efforts that the Buck Lane Memorial Day Care Center was established.
-After pastoring for six years, Elder Lovett was called to Atlanta, Georgia, where he assumed the leadership of the Charles Harrison Mason Theological Seminary, an institution of the Church of God in Christ.
+After pastoring for six years, Elder Lovett was called to Atlanta, Georgia, where he assumed the leadership of the Charles Harrison Mason Theological Seminary, an educational institution of the Church of God in Christ.

 On the first Sunday in October, 1971, upon the recommendation of Bishop Ozro Thurston Jones, Jr., Elder Nathaniel W. Porter, Sr., of Jersey City, New Jersey, was asked to come and preach to the congregation.
 He subsequently returned to preach for the following three Sundays.

 While we yet remain steadfast, committed, and dedicated to fulfilling God’s mission for us, we, the Memorial Church of God in Christ, are godly proud of what the Lord has enabled us to accomplish in serving Him and upbuilding His Kingdom.
 As we continue on, we humbly submit to His Will, and believe that God shall continue to bless us bountifully as we remain faithful and steadfast in our commitment to Him.